agavrin/veremin/README.md

 If your browser does not support the Web MIDI API or no (hardware or software) synthesizer is detected, the app defaults to using the Web Audio API to generate tones in the browser.

+Publishing to an MQTT broker over WebSockets is also possible.
+You can configure the broker to send messages to.
+Some keypoints returned by the PoseNet model along with some additional computed values (i.e., distance, angle, etc.) are sent to the broker.

 Open your browser and go to the app URL.
 Depending on your browser, you may need to access the app using the **`https`** protocol instead of the **`http`**.
 You may also have to accept the browser's prompt to allow access to the web camera.
 Once access is allowed, the PoseNet model gets loaded (it may take a few seconds).

 After the model is loaded, the video stream from the web camera will appear and include an overlay with skeletal and joint information detected by PoseNet.
 The overlay will also include two adjacent zones/boxes.
 When your wrists are detected within each of the zones, you should here some sound.